Illya Putrya: Career

 Putrya is a product of Azovstal Mariupol and Shakhtar Donetsk academies.

 He made his début for Mariupol in the Ukrainian Premier League against Karpaty Lviv on 17 March 2019.

 On 4 September 2020, Putrya joined Ukrainian First League side Chornomorets Odesa.

 On 1 July 2024, Putrya joined Ukrainian Premier League side LNZ Cherkasy.

+On 1 July 2026, Putrya joined Ukrainian Premier League side Bukovyna Chernivtsi on a loan deal till June 30, 2027.

 Personal life

 His father, Herman Putrya, also was a professional footballer who played for Metalurh Zaporizhzhia, Zorya Luhansk and then Metalurh Mariupol.